BlindBishop/Homestead/ReadMe.txt

 	***from now on 'home directory' will be denoted as ~/

+	*Possible error, git bash isn't working.
+See troubleshooting tip (4)*

 Step 5) Launch Vagrant
 	-Go to your home directory ~/
 	-Right click in the Homestead directory > Open git bash -Execute the following command
 --> 	vagrant up
-	*if it does not work please see the troubleshooting tips at the bottom of this guide!*
+	*if it does not work please see troubleshooting tips (1, 2, & 3) at the bottom of this guide!*

 Step 6) Connect sites to the ngix engine in your Vagrant instance
 	-For Windows